mbrow73/inetconfig/.github/ISSUE_TEMPLATE/update-remove-firewall-rule.md

 ---
 name: Firewall Rule Update/Removal Request
-about: Request an update or removal of an existing firewall rule.
+about: Request an update or removal of existing firewall rule(s).
 labels: ["firewall-update-request"]
 ---